lumi-a/masters-thesis/thesis.typ

 = Results <section-results>
 == Bin-Packing <sec-results-bin-packing>

-We started with a trivial hardcoded instance (score $1.0$), and FunSearch soon found an instance with score $1.49815$.
-The theoretical upper bound is $1.5$, and the instance had an extremely simple structure.
+We started with a trivial hardcoded instance (score $1.0$), and FunSearch soon found an instance with score $1.49815$ and simple structure.

 #[
   #show raw: set text(size: 0.75em)